MichiganMortgageLoan

 What credit score do you need for a University of Michigan Credit Union mortgage?

 University of Michigan Credit Union generally looks for a credit score around 620 on its most common loans.
 Conventional and jumbo loans usually want higher scores than that floor.
-Individual overlays can push that higher, so 620 is the opening bid, not the final word.
+That 620 is a floor, not a promise: every lender layers on its own overlays, and approval still turns on your income, debts and the property.

 Will University of Michigan Credit Union sell my mortgage after closing?